airyhq/airy/docs/docs/glossary.md

 messaging system.

-The Airy Core Platform allows its [users](#user) to process messaging data from a variety of [sources](#source).
+The Airy Core Platform allows its [users](#user) to process messaging data from a variety of [sources](#source), which are integrated via [source providers](#source-provider).
 Users connect to sources via [channels](#channel).
 Once the channel is connected, the Airy Core Platform ingests source data and transforms them into [conversations](#conversation), [contacts](#contact), and [messages](#message).

 ## Source

 A source represents a system that generates messaging data that a user wants to process with the Airy Core Platform.

-In most cases, a source provides data via a webhook integration.
+## Source provider

+Source providers are API platforms that allow the Airy Core Platform to connect to one or more of their sources typically via a webhook.
+E.g. Twilio is a source provider for the Twilio SMS and Whatsapp sources.

 ## Channel